umbertogriffo/Predictive-Maintenance-using-LSTM/README.md

 	* 1 TB Disk

 ## Introduction
-I build an LSTM network in order to predict remaining useful life of aircraft engines <a href="https://ti.arc.nasa.gov/tech/dash/pcoe/prognostic-data-repository/#turbofan">[3]</a> based on scenerio described at <a href="https://github.com/Azure/lstms_for_predictive_maintenance/blob/master/Deep%20Learning%20Basics%20for%20Predictive%20Maintenance.ipynb">[1]</a> and <a href="https://gallery.cortanaintelligence.com/Experiment/Predictive-Maintenance-Step-2A-of-3-train-and-evaluate-regression-models-2">[2]</a>.
+I build an LSTM network in order to predict remaining useful life of aircraft engines <a href="https://ti.arc.nasa.gov/tech/dash/pcoe/prognostic-data-repository/#turbofan">[3]</a> based on scenario described at <a href="https://github.com/Azure/lstms_for_predictive_maintenance/blob/master/Deep%20Learning%20Basics%20for%20Predictive%20Maintenance.ipynb">[1]</a> and <a href="https://gallery.cortanaintelligence.com/Experiment/Predictive-Maintenance-Step-2A-of-3-train-and-evaluate-regression-models-2">[2]</a>.
 The network uses simulated aircraft sensor values to predict when an aircraft engine will fail in the future so that maintenance can be planned in advance.
 The question to ask is "Given these aircraft engine operation and failure events history, can we predict when an in-service engine will fail?"
 We re-formulate this question into two closely relevant questions and answer them using two different types of machine learning models: